-Application, Trends and Insights
+Application, Trends, and Insights

 Career Progression and Growth Projections

-The field is expected to grow by 8% between 2023 and 2033 (Coursera)
+- The social media intern job market is expected to grow by 8% from 2023 to 2033 (Coursera), showing long-term demand.

-Types of Social Media Internships Available
+Types of Social Media Internships and Jobs Available

 Internship Category | Primary Focus | Key Responsibilities |